Optimization templates apply Optimization policies to appliances.

 The same rules apply to IPv6 addressing.

-These prefix-matching rules only apply to the following policies: Router, QoS, Optimization, NAT, Security, and ACLs.
+These prefix-matching rules apply to the following policies only: Route, QoS, Optimization, NAT, Security, and ACLs.

 Maximize Reduction – Optimizes for maximum data reduction at the potential cost of slightly lower throughput and/or some increase in latency.
 It is appropriate for bulk data transfers such as file transfers and FTP, where bandwidth savings are the primary concern.